OOI-RCA-APL/ceres/docs/getting-started.md

 source .venv/bin/activate
 ```

-## Writing a Component
+## Write A Component

-Create a Python file with a simple component.
-Components are async Python classes that inherit from `Component`.
-Their attributes are typed fields that can be set through configuration.
+A component is an async Python class.
+Its annotated attributes are configuration fields, and its `@routine` methods are background tasks that start with the component and are cancelled when it stops.

 ```python
 # counter.py